HAPPINESS ONTHEMOVE AWARD

 For this contest, all photographers are charged with the task of documenting happiness, the joy of life and the beauty that surrounds us while boldly challenging the old truism which claims "no news is good news".

 It's not by pure chance that we talk about extreme challenges.

-In this image-obsessed, social-media age we have created, happiness has been devalued to a mere platitude.
-A sort of contrived theatrical, or situational comedy depicting the subject of the 'selfie' during a snatched moment of false euphoria to be flashed before their 'friends' (and perfect strangers), thereby reducing the concept to a purely superficial dimension in an endlessly repeatable series of clichés.
+In this image-obsessed, social-media age we have created, happiness has been devalued to a mere stereotype.
+A sort of contrived theatrical, or situational comedy depicting subjects for the pure vision of others, in an endlessly repeatable series of clichés.